 When you think of Beijing, China you probably think of The Forbidden City, Tiananmen Square and The Great Wall of China right?
 All of those places are amazing, but we've got some hidden spots for you too.

 It might not come as a shock to realize that a visit to Beijing means more than just visiting the Great Wall of China (though that is definitely worth a visit, don't get us wrong).
-But the lucky part about actually living in China means that you can explore parts of this country that only the locals know about — like ice biking or these gems.
+But the lucky part about actually living in China means that you can explore parts of this country that only the locals know about.

 We're not kidding — Click here to learn more about what a typical day in China is like when you volunteer with International Language Programs(ILP).